pymor.core package¶

 (enabled by default) and on instance level.
 For debugging purposes, it is moreover

-possible to set the environment variable PYMOR_CACHE_DISABLE=1
+possible to set the environment variable PYMOR_CACHE_DISABLE=1 which overrides

-any call to enable_caching
+any call to enable_caching.

-clears each cache region registered in cache_regions
+clear_caches clears each cache region registered in cache_regions.

 -